NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/IGTrain/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Unification of the existing training materials
+1. Objective A. Recopilation of the existing training materials
-1. Objective B. Update to current software versions
+1. Objective B. Revision of the training material: current software versions

 ## Approach and Plan